-Over the past decade, the importance of IT to businesses has become ever more apparent.
+Over the past decade, the importance of IT skills to business has become ever more apparent.

 For the humble technophobe however, getting to grips with IT is easier said than done.
-Whilst some business leaders are savvy when it comes to making emerging tech work for their business, others simply don’t have a clue.
+Whilst some business leaders are savvy when it comes to making emerging tech work for their business, others simply don’t have a clue when it comes to IT skills.

-To give all business professionals a proverbial leg-up when it comes to computing, here are five tech skills all businesses that want to grow, should know.
+To give all business professionals a proverbial leg-up when it comes to computing, here are five IT skills all businesses that want to grow, should know.

 Given the energy consumption and resources needed to operate a server room, IT developers have long sought ways to streamline and condense the hardware requirements for businesses and organisations.
 Until recently, an alternative seemed unlikely, but then developers had quite the breakthrough.